pfheatwole/thesis/source/figures/paraglider/belloc/xflr5/README.rst

 significant issues when computing the moment coefficients, but the lift coefficient performance seems promising and worth discussion.

-These results are from development version `r1238` (a v6.48 pre-release) which includes a fix when using the tilted geometry option.
+These results are from development version `r1237` (a v6.48 pre-release) which includes a fix when using the tilted geometry option (bug #156).

 Note that the current version still includes a bug where the x-coordinate of the reference point resets whenever a polar is reconfigured, or when the